muyangshi/GEV_ScaleMixture/notebook.md

 - Using the `betacop` estimator is just like a smooth, and doesn't improve estimation
 - Check with Likun on Introduction section and Appendix A
+- Ben will look at the unresolved comments and Section 4 & 5.

 ### Todo